catamphetamine/react-pages/README.md

 ### Locale detection

-This library performs the following locale detection steps for each webpage rendering HTTP request:
+When launched as a webpage server, this library performs the following locale detection steps for each webpage rendering HTTP request:

  * Checks the `locale` query parameter (if it's an HTTP GET request)
  * Checks the `locale` cookie